ankrutik/notes/aws/solutions_arch_cert/notes.md

 - access point allowing recipients to dynamically subscribe for identical copies of same notification
 - Multiple endpoints eg. group together android, iOS, SMS
-- application can pulbish to a topic, SNS will then send out the notification
+- application can publish to a topic, SNS will then send out the notification

 ### Benefits